ofeksolo0206/card-app-ofek/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at ofekifargan3@gmail.com.
+If you have any questions, suggestions, or feedback, please feel free to contact me at ofekifargan3@gmail.com.

 Happy business card designing!